peract/peract/README.md

 ```
 If you are on a headless machine turn off the visualization with `headless=True`.

 You can evaluate the same agent on other tasks.
-First generate a validation dataset like above (or [download pre-generated datasets](#download)) and then run `eval.py`.
+First generate a validation dataset like above (or [download a pre-generated dataset](#download)) and then run `eval.py`.

 **Note:** The dowloaded checkpoint might not necessarily be the best one for a given task, it's simply the last checkpoint from training.